 - Location: Tom Lee Park in Downtown Memphis on Riverside Drive between Beale Street and Georgia Avenue

 - When: Third weekend of May annually, starting on Thursday

-- Tickets: Single day tickets are $7 online or $8 at the gate
+- Tickets: Single day tickets in 2019 were $7 online or $8 at the gate

 - The park is about a mile long, so wear comfortable shoes.